 The best expansion team of all time.
 Sorry, Atlanta.

 Fantastic branding in 1998.
-Name taken from the great Chicago Fire of 1871 and logo style from a firefighters badge.
+The name was taken from the great Chicago Fire of 1871 and the logo style is from a firefighters badge.
 Primary logo left, secondary logos right.
-All four logos remain unchanged.
+All four logos were unchanged until 2020.

 And then in November 2019, the Fire re-branded their logo and colors to this.